Possibly my favourite month in Vienna. December is, of course, the Christmas season.

 (A stop on the Silvesterpfad in a previous year)

-The days leading up to the big night also feature the natural successor to the Christmas market as one or more New Year markets spring up (often in the same locations as their predecessors).
+The days leading up to the big night also feature the natural successor to the Christmas market as one or more New Year markets spring up (usually simply a continuation of their predecessors).
 You miss the Advent ambience a little, but the big ones still remain rather fine.

 Catch the New Year’s concert(!)